AlecMMedeiros/app-green-wallet/README.md

 # Special thanks #

-Special thanks to all the Tryber staff for their support in my journey toward my career as a Full Stack developer.
+Special thanks to all the Trybe staff for their support in my journey toward my career as a Full Stack developer.